dougeby/IntuneDocs/intune/administrative-templates-windows.md

 - Some of these settings are available starting with Windows 10 version 1703 (RS2).
 For the best experience, it's suggested to use Windows 10 Enterprise version 1903 (19H1) and newer.

-- The Windows settings use [Windows policy CSPs](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#admx-backed-policies) (opens another Microsoft site).
+- The Windows settings use [Windows policy CSPs](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#admx-backed-policies).
 The CSPs work on different editions of Windows, such as Home, Professional, Enterprise, and so on.
-To see if a CSP works on a specific edition, go to [Windows policy CSPs](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#admx-backed-policies) (opens another Microsoft site).
+To see if a CSP works on a specific edition, go to [Windows policy CSPs](https://docs.microsoft.com/windows/client-management/mdm/policy-configuration-service-provider#admx-backed-policies).

 ## Create a template